 A more definitive method for demonstrating the ubiquitylation of a protein is to couple immunoprecipitation with digestion by a broad spectrum deubiquitylase prior to immunoblot analysis.
 An increased signal for the substrate after DUB treatment is a clear indication that the protein was ubiquitylated even if there was no clear reactivity in the untreated sample.
 To avoid potential problems arising from changes in immunoreactivity of the protein of interest, it is best to pull down the protein with an anti-ubiquitin reagent.
 Because of variability in chain recognition encountered with most anti-ubiquitin antibodies, we have built this kit around the use of TUBEs which bind to all ubiquitin chain linkages.
-TUBEs are engineered tandem UBAs with dissociation constants for tetra-ubiquitin and proteasome-mediated degradation, even in the absence of inhibitors normally required to block such activity.
+Tandem Ubiquitin Binding Entities (TUBEs) were developed by Dr. Manuel Rodriquez at CIC bioGUNE and are licensed by LifeSensors, Inc. (Hjerpe et al., 2009).
+TUBEs are engineered tandem UBAs with dissociation constants for tetra-ubiquitin in the nanomolar range.
+TUBEs have also been demonstrated to protect proteins from both deubiquitination and proteasome-mediated degradation, even in the absence of inhibitors normally required to block such activity.
 The nanomolar affinity of TUBEs for polyubiquitinated proteins allows high-efficiency isolation and characterization of these proteins from cell lines and tissues.
 TUBE1 has been demonstrated to bind to all 8 linkage types (Lopitz-Otsoa et al., 2012).